-All business administration curricula require a minimum of 180 credits.
-All commerce and engineering curricula require a minimum of 185.5 credits.
+All Business Administration curriculum require a minimum of 180 credits.
+All Business & Engineering curriculum require a minimum of 185.5 credits.
+The Economics curriculum require a minimum of 187 credits.
 The courses in each curriculum may be grouped into three categories: